Expanded Function Dental Auxiliary (EFDA) Certificate Program

 - Identify the rules and laws in accordance with the Ohio State Dental Board practice act pertaining to permissible tasks legally delegated to EFDAs in the delivery of restorative dental care.

-- 1st Summer Semester: Tooth Morphology and Anatomy (online)
+- 1st Summer Semester: Tooth Morphology for the EFDA (online)

-- Fall Semester: Restorative Dentistry for EFDA 1 (lecture and lab held on Fridays)
+- Fall Semester: Restorative Dentistry for EFDA 1 (lecture and lab held face to face on Fridays)

-- Spring Semester: Restorative Dentistry for EFDA 2 (lecture and lab held on Fridays)
+- Spring Semester: Restorative Dentistry for EFDA 2 (lecture and lab held face to face on Fridays)

-- 2nd Summer Semester: Clinical Practicum (off site didactic experience)
+- 2nd Summer Semester: Clinical Practicum (off site patient care experience)

 Qualified candidates for the EFDA program include: